What does an orthopedic surgeon do?

 What kinds of treatments can an orthopedic surgeon do?

 Here in Colorado Springs, I carry everything around me to give steroid injections, cast, splint, and suture wounds.
 We can also get a stuck ring off your finger!
 If someone needs surgery, then we can do that as well.
 Some of the kinds of surgeries we do include spine fusions, knee scopes, ACL reconstructions, shoulder scopes, surgeries of the hand, foot, and ankle.
 We also do surgery for those involved in bad accidents who may have broken a leg or arm.
 I do my surgeries in a surgery center outside of the hospital, although many orthopedic surgeons will work in the hospital also.
 Overall, seeing an orthopedic surgeon is a good place to start if you have pain in your neck, back, arm or leg that doesn’t seem to be getting better.
 Your orthopedic surgeon can help you whether you need surgery or even if you don’t.

 I hope I was able to answer your questions about what an orthopedic surgeon does.
-If you still have any questions or want to schedule an in person (in the greater Colorado Springs area) or virtual consult, please feel free to contact me.
+For more information, contact us below to make an appointment if you are in the Colorado Springs area.
+I also am available for virtual consults.

 -Written by Dr. Daniel Paull